Man 'wrapped an electrical cord around his girlfriend's neck' during a row

 A man wrapped an electrical cord around his girlfriend’s neck and told her: “I could end your life if I wanted to” , a court heard.

-The victim said she struggled to breathe when Anton George attacked her and held his hand over his nose and mouth.
+The victim said she struggled to breathe when Anton George attacked her and held his hand over her nose and mouth.

 During another alleged attack the 26-year-old is said to have pulled her by her hair extensions and called her names.